AineNicD/pands-project/README.md

 from pandas.plotting import scatter_matrix
 ~~~
 There are so many great codes for analysis in the Seaborn library
-[seaborn website](https://seaborn.pydata.org/generated/seaborn.PairGrid.html), it helped me deveop this for the scatterplots of each pair,
+[seaborn website](https://seaborn.pydata.org/generated/seaborn.PairGrid.html), it helped me develop this for the scatterplots of each pair,
  seaborn.FacetGrid is a Multi-plot grid for plotting conditional relationships.
-After many failed attemps and playing around with it, I used this method to produce these two lines of code.
+After many failed attempts and playing around with it, I used this method to produce these two lines of code.
 ~~~
 sns.FacetGrid(data, hue="species", height=6).map(plt.scatter, "sepal_length", "sepal_width").add_legend()
 sns.FacetGrid(data, hue="species", height=6).map(plt.scatter, "petal_length", "petal_width").add_legend()